-Working with CSST is not really a do-it-yourself proposition.
+CSST is not user friendly for a DIY installer.
+It's not really a do-it-yourself proposition.
 Many of the manufacturers of this material require professional installers to take a short training course that familiarizes them with the small nuances of this unique gas piping system.

 Adding additional gas lines at a future date is not a problem if you plan for the possibility during the original installation.
 The CSST systems can be installed one of two ways:

 The series installation resembles traditional black iron piping.
 A larger diameter mainline CSST pipe supplies gas to smaller branch tubes that feed each appliance.
 This is often the easiest system to adapt at a future date.

 A parallel CSST manifold system mimics an electric panel.
 All of the gas lines that feed each appliance start at a central distribution point or manifold.
 To add a line in the future you need to have an extra gas port on the manifold within the panel.